-We know from a map made in 19443 that the Treasure Shipyard previously extended northward all the way to the Qinhuai River (See Figure 3.2).
+We know from a map made in 1944 that the Treasure Shipyard previously extended northward all the way to the Qinhuai River (See Figure 3.2).
 It is estimated to have been 2.1 km from north to south.
 There has been an enormous amount of construction in Nanjing, particularly since the 1970s, and the land has become the site of many high-rise residential buildings.
-The top half of the shipyard has now been turned into apartment complexes, and the remains of shipyard site today extend only 225 m from north to south and 605 m from east to west.4 The archaeological report estimates from the 1944 map that it once contained at least 13 basins.
-Hans Lothar Scheuring, author of a PhD dissertation on the Longjiang Shipyard, says that when he visited the Treasure Shipyard in the 1980s six basins were extant and a seventh had recently been filled in for the construction of residential buildings.5 the river, as the bank area has been substantially filled in and fortified against flooding during modern times.6 At the time, there would have been gates joining the western end of the basins to the river via a channel, called Jia jiang (夾江), which skirts present-day Jiangxin island (Jiangxin zhou 江心洲, literally, "island at the heart of the Yangzi") and leads to the main part of the Yangzi.
+The top half of the shipyard has now been turned into apartment complexes, and the remains of shipyard site today extend only 225 m from north to south and 605 m from east to west.
+The archaeological report estimates from the 1944 map that it once contained at least 13 basins.
+Hans Lothar Scheuring, author of a PhD dissertation on the Longjiang Shipyard, says that when he visited the Treasure Shipyard in the 1980s six basins were extant and a seventh had recently been filled in for the construction of residential buildings.

+The remains of the Treasure Shipyard that are now extant consist of three elongated basins, parallel to each other and stretching from northeast to southwest.
+Their southwestern ends are approximately 350 m from the river.
+In the past they were probably closer to the river, as the bank area has been substantially filled in and fortified against flooding during modern times.
+At the time, there would have been gates joining the western end of the basins to the river via a channel, called Jia jiang (夾江), which skirts present-day Jiangxin island (Jiangxin zhou 江心洲, literally, "island at the heart of the Yangzi") and leads to the main part of the Yangzi.
 These gates would have allowed the completed ships to pass out of the dockyard into the Yangzi River on their journey toward Shanghai and the sea.
 The gates no longer exist and the exit from the basins to the river is blocked by dikes along the riverbank to guard against flooding.
 A modern road (Jiangdong men beilu 江東門北路) also runs in a northsouth direction between the basins and the river.